raspberrypilearning/getting-started-with-minecraft-pi/worksheet.md

 	What happens?

 	`mc.player.getPos()` will return the player's location in the Minecraft world.
-This information is then stored in the variable `pos` so that you can send that information to the chat window in Minecraft with `mc.postToChat`.
+This information is then stored in the variables `x, y and z` so that you can send that information to the chat window in Minecraft with `mc.postToChat`.

 ## Step 3: Drop Flower Blocks